-where if I eat something I’m allergic to, my body will attack itself.
-More specifically, eosinophils (white blood cells) will gather in you’re esophagus causing inflammation and swelling, resulting in the food getting stuck in my esophagus.
-It is different from anaphylaxis and EpiPens won’t do anything to resolve it.
+It is different from anaphylaxis because EpiPens won’t do anything to resolve it.
 There is no cure for EoE and it is managed through diet changes and sometimes special dietary formula supplements.

 EoE is relatively new in the medical world, which is one reason why it takes people so long to reach this diagnosis.
 Doctors are just starting to explore the possibility of environmental allergies causing some people to have EoE.

 Researchers have identified a number of genes that play a role in EoE, including a recently discovered gene, calpain14 (CAPN14), that is expressed primarily in the esophagus.
 These pathways may provide new direction to diagnose, monitor and treat EoE in the future.

-EoE is a newly recognized disease that is now increasingly diagnosed in children and adults.
-Eosinophilic esophagitis is a rare disease, but increasing in prevalence with an estimated 1 out of 2,000 people affected.
+Eosinophilic Esophagitis (EoE) is a rare autoimmune disease, but increasing in prevalence with an estimated 1 out of 2,000 people affected.
 EoE affects people of all ages and ethnic backgrounds.
 While both males and females may be affected, a higher incidence is seen in males.
 People with EoE commonly have other allergic diseases such as rhinitis, asthma, and/or eczema.
 Certain families may have an inherited tendency to develop EoE.

 In order to establish and EoE diagnosis, you must see a gastroenterologist and/or an allergist for a patient evaluation.
-The evaluation paired with your expressed symptoms could be consistent with eosinophilic esophagitis, taking a careful history.
+The evaluation paired with your expressed symptoms could be consistent with eosinophilic esophagitis.
 Since EoE can mimic other conditions, more common diseases such as gastroesophageal reflux disease (GERD) must first be ruled out.